Elkien3/gunslinger/API.md

 - `spread` [number]: How much bullets will spread away from the cursor.(0 is nothing, 1000 is anywhere in front of the player (I think))
 - `base_dmg` [number]: Base amount of damage dealt in HP.
 - `pellets` [number]: Number of bullets per shot, used for shotguns.
+- `magazine` [boolean]: If the gun's ammo is a magazine, set to true, leave nil or false otherwise.
 - `mode` [string]: Firing mode.
   - `"manual"`: One shot per-click, but requires manual loading for every round; aka Bolt-action.
   - `"semi-automatic"`: One shot per-click.